theborakompanioni/azure-docs.de-de/articles/iot-suite/iot-suite-logic-apps-tutorial.md

 <properties
-  pageTitle="Azure IoT Suite und Logik-Apps | Microsoft Azure" description="Tutorial zum Einbinden von Logik-Apps in Azure IoT Suite für Geschäftsprozesse." services="" suite="iot-suite" documentationCenter=""
+  pageTitle="Azure IoT Suite and Logic Apps | Microsoft Azure" description="A tutorial on how to hook up Logic Apps to Azure IoT Suite for business process." services="" suite="iot-suite" documentationCenter=""